sambux1/presentations/jp-morgan/slides/opps/next/looking-ahead.md

 <v-clicks>

 - More data
-- Rebuilding the inference pipeline
+- Redesigning the inference pipeline
 - Scaling the training pipeline
+- Anonymous payments

 </v-clicks>